TristanBonnal/My-Piggy-Bank-back/README.md

 My Piggy Bank has been created for those who are struggling saving up and those who are willing to save up for some reason.
 It's been built by 5 friends and still improving.

+---

 ### How do I set up the project ? :point_down:

- Clone the repository & run
+ :bulb: Clone the repository & run

 ```bash
 composer install
 ```

+---

  :fountain_pen: Create and set your own .env.local